krzemienski/awesome-from-stars/README.md

 * [infiniflow/ragflow](https://github.com/infiniflow/ragflow): RAGFlow is a leading open-source Retrieval-Augmented Generation (RAG) engine that fuses cutting-edge RAG with Agent capabilities to create a superior context layer for LLMs
 * [rakam-io/rakam-api](https://github.com/rakam-io/rakam-api): 📈 Collect customer event data from your apps.
 (Note that this project only includes the API collector, not the visualization platform)
 * [rakam-io/rakam-ios](https://github.com/rakam-io/rakam-ios): None
+* [snarktank/ralph](https://github.com/snarktank/ralph): Ralph is an autonomous AI agent loop that runs repeatedly until all PRD items are complete.
 * [krzemienski/ralph-orchestrator](https://github.com/krzemienski/ralph-orchestrator): An improved implementation of the Ralph Wiggum technique for autonomous AI agent orchestration
 * [mikeyobrien/ralph-orchestrator](https://github.com/mikeyobrien/ralph-orchestrator): An improved implementation of the Ralph Wiggum technique for autonomous AI agent orchestration
 * [rancher/rancher](https://github.com/rancher/rancher): Complete container management platform